 We have exciting news to share!
-Earlier this year Local Motion and the Vermont Bicycle and Pedestrian Coalition (VBPC) joined forces.
+In early 2015 Local Motion and the Vermont Bicycle and Pedestrian Coalition (VBPC) joined forces.
 With one organization focused on making walking and biking a choice for everyone, across the state, the sky's the limit…

 …Imagine if Burlington were the best small city for biking on the east coast